Saratoga Trunk (novel): Plot

 In 1875, Clio Dulaine, the illegitimate daughter of an aristocratic New Orleans French Creole father and a light-skinned Creole woman of color who was his placée, returns from Paris to her birthplace in Rampart Street to avenge her mother's mistreatment at the hands of her father's family, the Dulaines.
 Years ago, Clio's mother, Rita Dulaine, accidentally killed her husband, Nicholas Dulaine, when he tried to prevent her from committing suicide, and the scandalized Dulaines then exiled Clio and her mother to Paris.
 Clio is accompanied by her maid, Angélique Pluton, and her dwarf manservant, Cupidon.

-After fixing up the rundown house in Rampart Street, Clio ventures out, hoping to encounter the Dulaines, now comprising her father's widow, the widow's mother, and the widow's daughter (and Clio's half-sister) Charlotte Thérèse.
-At the French marketplace, Clio stops for a bowl of jambalaya and is immediately attracted to Clint Maroon, a tall Texan in a white hat, who is eating at the counter.
+After fixing up the rundown house in Rampart Street, Clio ventures out, hoping to encounter the Dulaines: her father's widow, the widow's mother, and the widow's daughter (and Clio's half-sister) Charlotte Thérèse.
+At the French marketplace, Clio stops to sample jambalaya and is immediately attracted to Clint Maroon, a tall Texan in a white hat, who is eating at the counter.
 The attraction is mutual, and Clint offers to drive Clio to the cathedral in his carriage, but a disapproving Angélique interferes, and Clio leaves without him.
 After the service, Clio, Angelique, and Cupidon eat breakfast at Begue's, the restaurant patronized by the Dulaines every Sunday.
-While eating, Angélique spots the Dulaines walking in, but they leave quickly after presumably recognizing Clio.
+While eating, Angélique spots the Dulaines walking in, but they recognize Clio and leave quickly.
 Later Clint and Clio meet again at the restaurant, and afterward he drives her home.

-Soon after, Clio and Clint begin a courtship.
+Clio and Clint begin a courtship.
 Eventually, Clint moves into Clio's house.
 Although they are in love with each other, Clio, who is obsessed with her plans for revenge, intends to marry a rich and powerful man to prove that she is as good as her father's family.
-Clint, a gambler, who never intends to marry, is out for revenge against the railroaders who ruined his father in Texas.
+Clint, a gambler, who intends never to marry, is out for revenge against the railroad owners who ruined his rancher father in Texas.